Allsky (or weather) camera is one of the most important parts of the modern observatory.

 EMI and thermal shielding

-Bottom of the box is covered with foil thermal insulation which helps to support internal temperature in any weather conditions.
+The bottom of the box is covered with foil thermal insulation which helps to support internal temperature in any weather conditions.

-Top cap is also covered with that foil.
+The top cap is also covered with that foil.
 Both parts are interconnected in multiple points.

-On the picture below you can see schematic of the all connections inside the box.
+On the picture below you can see the schematic of all connections inside the box.